 Measures

-There was one primary measure used for study one.
-We chose to use a 4 item measure of support for UHC, adapted from Shen & Labouff (2013) that is taken as a simple average, with the third item reverse scored.
-Each item was selected on a 7 point likert scale from 1 (strongly disagree) to 7 (strongly agree).
+There was primary outcome was the support for UHC scale, adapted from Shen & Labouff (2013), measured both pre and post-test.
+The scale was comprised of 4 items measuring support for UHC, which were averaged after reverse scoring the third item.
+Each item was measured on a 7 point Likert scale from 1 (strongly disagree) to 7 (strongly agree).
 Cronbach’s alpha for the items in this measure was 0.85.
-This was the only measure used in our pre-test, and was also the primary measure used in our post-test.

-Additionally, we also measured whether or not individuals pay for their own health insurance, if they have been uninsured, and the active intervention condition was asked if they would be happy having the plan they built as their own health insurance.
+We also measured whether or not individuals pay for their own health insurance, if they have been uninsured, and the active intervention condition was asked if they would be happy having the plan they built as their own health insurance.
 Additionally, there was a free-response question asking about the subjects thoughts about the exercise they just completed.
-Finally, we also measured demographic information, including sex, age, and current year of schooling.
+Finally, we also measured demographic information, including sex, age, and race/ethnicity.

 Materials and Procedure

-Each participant began by being seated at a computer cubicle running the online survey software “Qualtrics,” which was used to deliver the pre and post test measures, instructions on how to complete the measures, and the condition exercise.
-Our pre-test measure was then given to subjects.

 Next, each participant was given a packet of exercises adapted from the Choosing Healthplans All Together (CHAT) paradigm developed by Danis, Biddle & Goold (2002).
 Our adaptation of this exercise consists of participants designing their own explicit HBP.
 Participants had 49 ‘points’ to purchase medical care.
 Complete coverage would require 79 points, thus trade-offs are enforced.
 Different groups of medical care are represented by costing different amounts of markers, with some groups having up to two greater levels of intensity offered for correspondingly higher amounts of markers.
 The core of the exercise consists of determining priorities for a health care system and considering how the specifics of a given plan would affect individual health outcomes.
 For our study one, this version of the exercise has been adapted in three ways for our three conditions.
 Our control condition replaces mentions of health care with pizza topping packages instead, resulting in an exercise of similar length and intensity that is ultimately uninformative.
 For both our control and our active condition, subjects were given pencil, paper, and calculators to complete the exercise.
 In our passive condition, subjects were given a completed CHAT exercise filled out according to the consensus options in the initial deployment of the CHAT exercise by Danis et al. (2002).
 The subjects are then asked to examine this sheet in detail and consider how these guaranteed health benefits would affect their own lives.

 Lastly, our participants received the post-test measure, consisting of two items.
 The first is our post-test measure of support for UHC, using the Shen et al. measurement tool.
 Our second item was demographic information, including sex, age, and current year of schooling.